MileHacker Logo

 Entry & Customs

 Spain does not impose general entry fees for tourists.
-Upon arrival at Palma de Mallorca Airport (PMI) or any other Schengen port of entry, you will proceed through immigration control.
+Upon arrival at Palma de Mallorca Airport (PMI) or any other Schengen port of entry, you will go through immigration control.
 The process is generally straightforward for eligible travelers.

 Immigration Procedures